API Security Best Practices: A Direct Technical Breakdown

 });

-The line that matters is ownerId: req.user.id.
-Without it, you've just built a document browser for the entire database.
-With it, users can only access their own stuff.
-Simple.
+The line that matters: ownerId: req.user.id.
+Without it, you've built a document browser for the entire database.
+With it, users access only their own resources.

-One thing I want to flag about the error response here โ I'm returning 404, not 403.
-This is intentional.
-A 403 tells the attacker "this resource exists but you can't access it."
-That's useful information for someone probing your API.
-It tells them they've found a valid ID and they just need to find a way around the permission check.
-A 404 gives them nothing.
-The resource might not exist at all, or it might belong to someone else.
-They can't tell.
+Note the 404 response, not 403.
+A 403 tells an attacker "this resource exists, you just can't access it."
+Useful information for someone probing the API โ they've found a valid ID and just need to find a way around permissions.
+A 404 gives nothing.
+Resource might not exist, might belong to someone else.
+Attacker can't tell.

-There's a subtlety here too.
-IDOR doesn't just happen with URL parameters.
-It shows up in request bodies, query strings, even in websocket messages.
-Anywhere you take an ID from the client and use it to look up a resource, you need to scope the query to the authenticated user.
+IDOR shows up everywhere.
+URL parameters, request bodies, query strings, websocket messages.
+Anywhere you take an ID from the client and use it to look up a resource โ scope the query to the authenticated user.
 Every time.
-There's no shortcut.

-I've started adding IDOR checks to my code review checklist.
-Like, literally a checklist item: "Does this endpoint fetch a resource by ID?
+Started adding IDOR checks to my review checklist.
+Literally a line item: "Does this endpoint fetch by ID?
 Is the query scoped to the requesting user?"
-It's that common.

 Payload Size and Shape Validation

-This one is boring but it matters.
-If your API accepts arbitrary JSON with no size limit and no shape validation, you're inviting problems.
+Boring but important.
+API accepts arbitrary JSON with no size limit and no shape validation โ that's an invitation.

-The obvious issue is memory exhaustion.
-Someone sends a 200MB JSON body and your server tries to parse the whole thing into memory.
-Node.js or Python or whatever you're using allocates a giant buffer, the garbage collector panics, and your server either crashes or becomes unresponsive.
+Memory exhaustion: someone sends a 200MB JSON body and the server tries to parse the whole thing into memory.
+Node.js or Python allocates a giant buffer, garbage collector panics, server crashes or becomes unresponsive.

-The less obvious issue is when the payload is a reasonable size but has unexpected structure.
-Like, you expect {email: "...", password: "..."} but someone sends {email: "...", password: "...", isAdmin: true} and if your ORM is doing mass assignment, that extra field gets written to the database.
+Mass assignment: payload is a reasonable size but has unexpected structure.
+You expect {email: "...", password: "..."} but receive {email: "...", password: "...", isAdmin: true} and if the ORM does mass assignment, that extra field lands in the database.

-Fix both problems at the same time.
-Cap body size at the middleware level, then validate the shape of what gets through.
+Fix both simultaneously.
+Cap body size at the middleware level, then validate shape:

 app.use(express.json({ limit: '10kb' }));